kedmenecr/ScreenSnap/README.md

 Ctrl + C!

-## Does it automatically continue to record after I've closed my laptop?
+## Does it automatically continue to record after I've closed my laptop and reopened it?

 Yes!
+It stops when the screen is on Sleep on continus when you wake him up.